North Riverside, Illinois: Demographics

+2020 census

 Government

 North Riverside is divided between three congressional districts.
 The area east of the Des Plaines River is in Illinois's 3rd congressional district; the area west of 1st Avenue is in the 7th district; the area between 1st Avenue and the river, consisting almost entirely of the western half of the Riverside Golf Club, is in the 4th district.

 The Village of North Riverside is governed by a Village President (also referred to a Mayor), Village Clerk, and six Trustees who are all elected to four year terms.
 The terms are staggered, with elections being held in odd number years.
-The Mayor and Board of Trustees exercise policy-making and legislative powers of the Village, including adopting ordinances and resolutions, approving the Village’s annual appropriation and operating budget and enacting tax levies.
+The Mayor and Board of Trustees exercise policy-making and legislative powers of the Village, including adopting ordinances and resolutions, approving the Village's annual appropriation and operating budget and enacting tax levies.
 In addition, the Village Board receives findings and recommendations from a number of appointed citizen advisory committees.

 An Illinois state appeals court ruled in 2016 that the village must pay into the fire and police pensions.
 The village had argued that it was unable to contribute to the pension plans because of economic hardship during the Great Recession, which lowered tax revenues.
 The state Department of Insurance determined that the village had not contributed to its police and firefighter pension funds for several years prior to 2013.
 The state ordered the village to pay into the pensions, and instead the village filed a lawsuit in Cook County Circuit Court in 2014.
 The judge ruled against the village, and the village appealed.